erichelgeson/BlueSCSI-Updater/README.md

 ## Mac

+Tested on macOS 12.0 Monterey.

 Currently homebrew (https://brew.sh) is required due to having the utilities needed notarized.
 In the future we hope to remove this depencacy.

 Double click `flash-mac.command`

 ## Win

+Tested on Windows 10.

 Install the Maple Drivers in `utils/maple-usb-drivers-win.7z` - run `install_drivers.bat`